ekumenlabs/AndroidStreamingClient/README.md

 ###Libstreaming

-Android Streaming Client can play video streamed by an Android library called <br>
-**libstreaming**.
-To give it a try, you can use the repositories used while <br> developing **Android Streaming Client** library. <br>
+Android Streaming Client can play video streamed by an Android library called **libstreaming**.
+To give it a try, you can use the repositories used while developing **Android Streaming Client** library. <br>

 Follow this steps: